 Coco Fusco: Twilight will be on view in The Ringling’s Monda Gallery for Contemporary Art from Oct.
-14, 2018 through Feb.
+14, 2018, through Feb.
 17, 2019.
-The exhibition is curated by Christopher Jones, associate curator of photography and new media at The Ringling.
-The exhibition is in partnership with The Hermitage Artist Retreat.
+The exhibition is curated by Christopher Jones, associate curator of photography and new media at The Ringling, in partnership with the Hermitage Artist Retreat.

-Like all of the artist's projects, the videos and sculpture in Coco Fusco: Twilight operate at and examine the intersection of politics and culture.
+Like all of the artist's projects, the videos and sculpture in Coco Fusco: Twilightoperate at and examine the intersection of politics and culture.
 Three videos – La botella al mar de María Elena/The Message in a Bottle from María Elena (2015), La confesión/The Confession (2015) and La Plaza Vacia/The Empty Plaza (2012) – will be shown together in high-definition single-channel video, alongside an installation of Y entonces el mar te habla/And the Sea Will Talk to You (2012).
-The time-based work making its debut in the exhibition is a video essay created in response to the realities faced by artists and writers working in Cuba today.

 In 2016 Fusco was named the Andrew Banks Family Endowed Chair and Professor of Art at the University of Florida.
-She is based in Gainesville, Florida and New York, New York.
+She is based in Gainesville, Florida, and New York City.

 Several programs and performances organized in conjunction with the exhibition will be announced in the coming months.